gotome/Weather-Station/README.md

 The output is actually made via the serial monitor.
 Later I want to output the values to an LCD-display

-Special thank to Adafruit and oksbwn for give me a lot of the source code i need for this project.
+Special thanks to Adafruit and oksbwn for give me a lot of the source code i need for this project.